 Although The Amazing Transparent Man and Beyond the Time Barrier are entertaining if minor B-movies, there’s no denying that they don’t live up to the best of Ulmer’s work from the ’30s and ’40s.
 Whether it’s the somewhat pedestrian nature of the scripts or simply a lack of resources, they only offer sporadic glimpses of Ulmer’s signature visual imagination.
 He had begun his career in film when only sixteen and had toiled away for four decades.
 Times had changed, the industry had changed and even though he was used to extremely small budgets, money had grown tighter for those working on the fringes.
 After Time Barrier, he made only two more features, both shot in Italy – the fourth adaptation of Pierre Benoit’s 1919 novel L’Atlantide, on which he replaced none other than Frank Borzage the year after making the two sci-fi movies, and The Cavern (1964), which bears some resemblance to Clive Rees’s The Blockhouse (1973), in which a multi-national group of soldiers and civilians are trapped in a cave during a bombardment during World War Two.

 Ulmer remains a fascinating if somewhat enigmatic figure, an artist of obvious talents who worked diligently on the distant fringes of an industry which tends to revere only those who stick close to the centre and play by the rules.
-His films, the best of which have survived long after many more prominent productions, are artisanal wonders, full of imagination and insight into the shadier corners of human psychology and frequently surprising viewers with unexpected touches of visual beauty.
+His films, the best of which have survived long after many more prominent productions have faded away, are artisanal wonders, full of imagination and insight into the shadier corners of human psychology and frequently surprising viewers with unexpected touches of visual beauty.